holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.5 Conflicts of Interpretation

 As a Partner, your interpretation of this Constitution and the Organization's Governance may sometimes conflict with another Partner's.
 When that happens, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
-Before a Secretary responds, each party may use their own interpretation.
 After a Secretary responds, everyone must align with that Secretary's ruling until the relevant text or context changes.

 After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
 If published, the Secretary of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
 However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.